gspahlin/whiskey_recommender_app/README.md

 This app takes the information from the clustering analysis and uses it to provide recommendations based on user input.
 This is my application to share results from the
 <a href="https://github.com/gspahlin/WhiskeyAdvocate_Review_Clustering_Analysis/tree/master">Whisky Clustering Analysis</a> that I developed.
 The whiskey recommender app shares
 insights on whiskey similarity based on the profile of descriptive words that appear in the language of the <a href="https://whiskyadvocate.com/"> Whisky Advocate</a> review elucidated by DBSCAN clustering on vectorized reviews.
+The data for recommendations was scraped from WhiskyAdvocate.com in an <a href="https://github.com/gspahlin/WhiskyAdvocate_ETL">ETL process</a>
+found in a separate repository.
 <br><br>
  <b>The Whisky Recommender Interface</b>
  <img src="https://github.com/gspahlin/whiskey_recommender_app/blob/main/app_picture/whiskey_example.jpg">